mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 And of course, like it has some pros and cons, but in general, like, we are very happy about how we do this.
-**Michaela:** [00:25:34] So how I imagine when you're describing it, how I imagined it is like, well, every squad now is a little self-sufficient little startup sort of, right?
+**Michaela:** [00:25:34] So how I imagine when you're describing it, how I imagined it is like, well, every squat now is a little self-sufficient little startup sort of, right?
 So there's like, I don't know, five people, maybe five ambitious people that have all different, you know, talents and skills and they're coming together and realize one thing in a very autonomous way.
-And I can see that this can be very, very.
-Impactful is there, is there a final rule approval staff, for example, this every, you know, every feature that they, for example deliver, does this go through the final approval by you or by, you know, a team of owners or something like that, or is that completely, um,
+And I can see that this can be very, very impactful is there, is there a final rule approval staff, for example, this every, you know, every feature that they, for example deliver, does this go through the final approval by you or by, you know, a team of owners or something like that, or is that completely, um,